 Footage from what appears to be a security camera shows an early, pre-face-lift Model S backed into a parking spot.
 Smoke slowly begins to emit from the bottom of the car, where its lithium-ion battery pack is located.
 The Model S explodes several seconds later, and it quickly goes up in flames.
 The fire destroyed at least three other cars that were parked around it.

-The cause of the explosion remains unknown.
 We’ve seen Teslas go up in flames before, but it has almost always been after a high-speed accident.
 It’s a risk every car regardless of powertrain type faces; the fire usually starts when a flammable component, like a battery pack or a fuel tank, gets punctured.
-The scenario captured on film in Shanghai is highly unusual because the Model S wasn’t moving, and it doesn’t look like it was hit by another object.
+The scenario captured on film in Shanghai was highly unusual because the Model S wasn’t moving, and it wasn’t hit by another object.

-An electric ES8 crossover made by Nio, one of Tesla’s rivals, also caught fire in China.
+An electric ES8 crossover made by Nio, one of Tesla’s rivals, also caught fire in China in April 2019.
 The incident happened in the city of Xi’an while the car was being worked on.
-Nio is looking into the cause of the blaze, and it will release its findings when it reaches a conclusion.
+Nio looked into the blaze, blamed faulty battery modules, and issued a recall covering more than 4,000 cars.
 The two fiery incidents are similar, and they happened just days apart in the same country, but they’re completely unrelated.

 Updated July 1, 2019: Added information about over-the-air update.

 - This EV charging tech does the job as you drive

 - How does weather affect EV battery life?

 - Why do EVs charge slowly?
 Lithium battery limits explained